ECN-SEC-SMP/tp4-note-delfouilloux_ravain_rossard/README.md

 $$

 ![Alt text](readme_sources/image2.png)

-Class diagram of the Plot class
+Figure 2 - Class diagram of the Plot class

 with ${(x_n, y_n)}_{i=0{^{n-1}}}$ consecutive vertices of the polygon and ${(x_n, y_n)} = (x_0, y_0)$.
 Thus, during the construction of a Polygon, you will need to calculate the value to assign to the surface attribute.
 The surface should also be modified if the shape of the Plot changes.